basp/oni/README.md

 Currently there are no checks on who can evaluate expressions directly so every player can evaluate Erlang code with the `;` prefix.
 Keep this in mind if you put the listener on an public open port.
 Oni doesn't really care about flags or permissions just yet but it will eventually.

 ## Building
-Just just the `make.ps1` file if you are on Windows and have PowerShell.
-If not, just make sure everything from the `src` directory is compiled to the `ebin` directory using your method of choice.
+Just use the `make.ps1` file if you are on Windows and have PowerShell.
+If not, make sure everything from the `src` directory is compiled to the `ebin` directory using your method of choice.

 ## Running
 ### Starting